IS-ENES3/IS-ENES-Website/pages/privacy.md

 If you have any queries concerning the processing of your personal data, you may address them at the following email: <is-enes@ipsl.fr>

-For any data related to the use of the IS-ENES3 website and the IS-ENES3 mailing lists, which are tools from the Deutsches Klimarechenzentrum (DKRZ), please see the [DKRZ private policy](https://www.dkrz.de/about-en/contact/en-datenschutzhinweise).
+For any data related to the use of the IS-ENES3 mailing lists, which are tools from the Deutsches Klimarechenzentrum (DKRZ), please see the [DKRZ private policy](https://www.dkrz.de/about-en/contact/en-datenschutzhinweise).

 #### (1) Processing of personal data by the Commission